Bittern

 Bittern is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bittern's dwelling structure, as per the latest Census evaluation, consisted of 93.6% houses and 6.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Bittern was 43.4%, with mortgaged dwellings at 43.8% and rented ones at 12.8%.
-The median monthly mortgage repayment in the area was $1,842, below Melbourne metro's average of $2,000.
-The median weekly rent figure was recorded as $366, compared to Melbourne metro's $390.
+Bittern's dwelling structure, as per the latest Census, consisted of 93.6% houses and 6.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is in contrast to Melbourne metro's figures which were 67.9% houses and 32.1% other dwellings.
+Home ownership in Bittern stood at 43.4%, with mortgaged dwellings at 43.8% and rented ones at 12.8%.
+The median monthly mortgage repayment was $1,842, lower than Melbourne metro's average of $2,000.
+The median weekly rent in Bittern was recorded as $366, compared to Melbourne metro's $390.
 Nationally, Bittern's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing